Aggregate capacity of TCLs with cycling constraints: Numerical Experiments

 \section{Numerical Experiments}

+We survey here numerical experiments conducted with our proposed reference \optProbName \ method, and compare the results with those from the alternative method that is representative of the prior art.
+The simulated TCLs are residential air conditioner units (ACs).
+The alternative method is designed to satisfy indoor temperature constraint but \emph{does not} account for cycling constraints of the TCLs. \ifshowArxivAlt For a full description of the alternative method see~\cite{hao_aggregate:2015} and for a description of how to use it to plan reference trajectories see~\cite{coffman2019aggregate:arxivACC}. \fi \ifshowArxiv For a full description of the alternative method see~\cite{hao_aggregate:2015}, where a description of how to use it to plan reference trajectories was given in Section~\ref{sec:altRefGen}. \fi

-We conduct two numerical experiments: (i) comparison of our proposed reference \optProbName \ method to the alternative method posed in Section~\ref{sec:altRefGen} and (ii) a parametric study to evaluate the effectiveness of using $\tauBA > \tauTCL$ to merit the assumption $\Delta d_k \approx 0$.
-For clarity, the simulated TCLs are residential air conditioner units (ACs).
-Additionally, all scenarios involve the solution of a convex optimization problem, which is performed using CVX~\cite{cvx}.
-For all experiments the sampling time is $T_s = 2$ minutes.
+Both the proposed method and the alternate method return a reference trajectory for the ensemble.
+Both methods involve the solution of a convex optimization problem, which is performed using CVX~\cite{cvx}.